rdev5/log-analyzer/README.md

 4/13/13
 1.56s to jump to end of file
 2.58s to return 84 results for an IP address
 2.40s to return 2,963 results for a given string
+2.66s to aggregate user agent details from 7,901 results

 Credits
 -----